daniela0321/flare-docs/Content/how-to-build-value-adding-digital-solutions.md

 title: "Introduction: How to Build Value-Adding Digital Solutions"
 author: "Daniela"
 created: "July 13, 2020"
-revised: "July 24, 2021"
+revised: "July 26, 2021"
-time: "XXXXXX min"
+time: "4 min"
-image: "/images/insights/temp-image.png"
+image: "/images/insights/210726-how-to-build-value-adding-digital-solutions.jpg"
 imageTitle: "How to Build Value-Adding Digital Solutions"
 excerpt: "This is an introduction to the Insights - what these are and why we are creating them."
 ---

 ## 1. What Are Insights?

 How do you build value-adding digital solutions?
-This is a very broad question, which we try to answer by building an interconnected library of Insights that offer a top-down view to the common frameworks and models used in this field.
+This is a very broad question, which we try to answer by building an interconnected library of Insights that offer a top-down view to the common frameworks, processes and models used in this field.

 ## 2. Why They Can Be Useful?